Once a debtor is bankrupt, his or her bankruptcy ends by either discharge or an annulment.

 On this page:

 Section 74 annulments occur when creditors accept a composition or arrangement to settle debts.
 In 2017–18, there were 82 section 74 annulments.

 Section 153A annulments occur when a bankrupt pays all his or her debts in full.
-Section 153A annulments increased from 334 in 2013–14 to 379 in 2014–15.
-The main contributor to this rise was section 153A annulments received from registered trustees.
+In 2017–18, there were 354 section 153A annulments.

 Section 153B annulments occur when a bankrupt successfully applies to the court for an order annulling his or her bankruptcy.
-Section 153B annulments fell from 10 in 2013–14 to 8 in 2014–15.
-A fall in the number of section 153B annulments from registered trustees drove this fall.
+In 2017–18, there were seven section 153B annulments.

 |Objections filed by:|